Caryl Churchill

 Caryl Lesley Churchill (born 3 September 1938) is a British playwright known for dramatising the abuses of power, for her use of non-naturalistic techniques, and for her exploration of sexual politics and feminist themes.
-Celebrated for works such as Cloud 9 (1979), Top Girls (1982), Serious Money (1987), Blue Heart (1997), Far Away (2000), and A Number (2002), she has been described as "one of Britain's greatest poets and innovators for the contemporary stage".
-In a 2011 dramatists' poll by The Village Voice, five out of the 20 polled writers listed Churchill as the greatest living playwright.
+Celebrated for works such as Cloud 9 (1979), Top Girls (1982), Serious Money (1987), Blue Heart (1997), Far Away (2000), A Number (2002), and Love and Information (2012), she has been described as "one of Britain's greatest poets and innovators for the contemporary stage".
+In a 2011 dramatists' poll by The Village Voice, six out of the 20 polled writers listed Churchill as the greatest living playwright.

 Early life and education

 Churchill was born on 3 September 1938 in Finsbury, London, the daughter of Jan Brown, a fashion model and actress, and Robert Churchill, a political cartoonist.
-After the Second World War her family emigrated to Montreal, Canada; Churchill was ten years old.
+After the Second World War, her family emigrated to Montreal, Canada; Churchill was ten years old.
 In Montreal, she attended Trafalgar School for Girls.

 She returned to England to attend university in 1956, and in 1960 graduated from Lady Margaret Hall, Oxford, with a BA degree in English Literature.
 She received the Richard Hillary Memorial Prize at Oxford and also began her writing career there.
-Her four earliest plays, Downstairs (produced 1958),You've No Need to be Frightened, Having a Wonderful Time (1960), and Easy Death (produced 1962) were performed at Oxford by student theatre ensembles.
-One of her plays, Downstairs was performed at the National Student Drama Festival in 1958 and won the first prize.
+Her four earliest plays — Downstairs (produced 1958), You've No Need to be Frightened, Having a Wonderful Time (1960), and Easy Death (produced 1962) — were performed at Oxford by student theatre ensembles.
+Her play Downstairs was performed at the National Student Drama Festival in 1958 and won the first prize.

-Work
+Career and artistry

 While raising a family in the 1960s and 1970s, Churchill began to write short radio dramas for BBC Radio.
 These included The Ants (1962), Not, Not, Not, Not Enough Oxygen (1971), and Schreber's Nervous Illness (1972).
 She also wrote television plays for the BBC, including The After-Dinner Joke (1978) and Crimes (1982).
 These, as well as some of her radio plays, have been adapted for the stage.

-In her early work Churchill explored gender and sexuality through modernist theatre techniques of Epic theatre.
-In the mid-1980s she started to incorporate dance-theatre in her writing.
+In her early work, Churchill explored gender and sexuality through modernist theatre techniques of epic theatre.
+In the mid-1980s, she started to incorporate dance-theatre in her writing.
 A Mouthful of Birds (1986) is the first example of this, and references the surrealist theatre tradition of Antonin Artaud and the Theatre of Cruelty.
-The fragmented and surrealistic narratives in Churchill's work characterises her work as postmodernist.
+The fragmented and surrealistic narratives in Churchill's work characterise it as postmodernist.